Simon Keen

-Previously, Simon has been the First Grade Captain and Club Coach of the Warnervale Wildcats Cricket Club on the NSW Central Coast, before making the move across town to The Entrance Cricket Club, the home of the Gullies.
+Keen was born at Penrith, New South Wales in 1987.
+Both of his parents were born in Balclutha, New Zealand, and through his New Zealand passport he was signed by Canterbury for the 2013–14 season.

 In January 2020, Keen was appointed as the head coach and high performance manager of the Vanuatu national cricket team, replacing Clint McKay.
 He resigned after a few months following the outbreak of the COVID-19 pandemic in Vanuatu.